 Unzip the release and note the location of the application under

 To run just the integration tests, run the command:

-The –html is optional, but it will allow you to see the report that will also be generated on TravisCI.
+--html is optional, but it will allow you to see the same report that

 Many of these tests can be run locally, and you will see browser windows open and close on your machine as you run them.
 When we run the tests on TravisCI we use the selenium service SauceLabs which provides free testing for open source projects.

 It is strongly recommended to run